Route outline for walk fl155:

 Peak Bagging Statistics for this walk:

-The highest point of this walk is Moel Famau at 555m (1821ft).
+The summit of Moel Famau is marked by an Ordnance Survey Trig Point.
 Moel Famau is the highest point in the county of Flintshire.

 Some Photos and Pictures from Walk fl155 Moel Famau and Cilcain